HamdanMughal/localrepo/README.md

-# this is my prject details file.
+# This is my Dummy Project Details.